DAWN: Dynamic Adversarial Watermarking of Neural Networks: Discussion

 \subsection{Meeting system requirements}

 \textbf{Unremovability~\ref{req:unremovability}.} We extensively evaluated (Sect~\ref{sec:unremovability}) that manipulation of the training process of $F_\mathcal{A}$ either does not prevent the embedding of the watermark or if it does, it significantly degrades $F_\mathcal{A}$'s test accuracy.
 Proper use of regularization can effectively mitigate the watermark embedding but it requires \adv to be granted more capabilities e.g. increased access to relevant data.
 We also showed (Sect.~\ref{sec:double-stealing}) that two successive extraction attacks can remove a watermark from $F_\mathcal{A}$.
 However, it also decreases the test accuracy to an extent that makes $F_\mathcal{A}$ unusable.
-Finally, prior work~\cite{adi2018turning,merrer2017adversarial,zhang2018protecting} has shown that manipulations after training such as pruning and adversarial fine tuning are ineffective against backdoor-based DNN watermarks.
-We can conclude that \ourname watermarking meets unremovability.
+Finally, prior work~\cite{adi2018turning,merrer2017adversarial,zhang2018protecting} has shown that manipulations after training such as pruning and adversarial fine-tuning are ineffective against backdoor-based DNN watermarks.
+Our evaluation confirmed that watermark cannot be removed using pruning or fine-tuning (Sect.~\ref{sec:watermark-removal}) without sacrificing the utility of the model.
+We can conclude that \ourname watermarking meets unremovability requirement.

 \textbf{Indistinguishability~\ref{req:indifferentiability}.} We defined model-specific watermarking and backdoor functions (Sect. \ref{sec:wm-generation}) that \emph{always} return the same same output (correct or incorrect) for the same input.
 We also introduced a solution for mapping inputs with minor differences to similar predictions (Sect~\ref{sec:indistinguishability}).
-Finally, we empirically assessed (Sect.~\ref{sec:wm-detection}) that watermarks generated by \ourname are not detected by a recent defense against watermarking/backdooring.
-Hence, \ourname's watermarks are indistinguishable by \client{s}.

 \textbf{Reliability~\ref{req:non-trivial} and utility~\ref{req:qos}.} The watermark registration and verification protocol that we introduce (Sect.~\ref{sec:registration-verification}) ensures that the success of \adv in demonstrating ownership of an arbitrary model is negligible.
 We showed how to set up \ourname in order to reliably demonstrate ownership of several surrogate models stolen using two state-of-the-art model extraction attacks with high confidence equal to $1- 2^{-64}$ (Sect.~\ref{sec:eval-stealing}). \ourname effectively watermarked every surrogate model $F_\mathcal{A}$ while causing a negligible decrease of $F_\mathcal{V}$'s utility (0.03-0.5\%). \ourname allows for reliable ownership demonstration while preserving the utility.